TryQuiet/quiet/README.md

 3. **Networking:** peers connect via [Tor onion services](https://en.wikipedia.org/wiki/Tor_(network)#Onion_services), exclusively with their fellow community members.
 4. **Privacy:** Tor encrypts all data in transit, and a Quiet user's device connects only to the devices of their fellow community members, so all messages are encrypted to recipients.
 4. **Syncing:** IPFS and [OrbitDB](https://orbitdb.org), an [IPFS](https://ipfs.io/)-based [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), ensure that all data (messages, user data, etc) syncs between peers with [eventual consistency](https://arxiv.org/abs/2012.00472).
+5. **Asynchronous messaging without servers:** Because messages sync to all members, users will typically receive messages sent while they were offline.
+In this way, Quiet can typically rely on other member devices to store messages and pass them along, minimizing the need for personal servers.
 5. **Identity:** a valid certificate from the community owner on account creation establishes a username, which the owner attests is unique; in future versions, Quiet will warn all members if community owners are caught issuing non-unique usernames, to protect against impersonation by malicious or compromised owners.
 (See: [#119](https://github.com/TryQuiet/monorepo/issues/119))
 6. **Invitation:** to invite new members, community owners provide (via some other secure channel) an onion address that points to a registration API which accepts a certificate signing request, responds with a signed certificate, and provides sufficient peer information to connect to other peers; in future versions this onion address will expire.
 (See: [#536](https://github.com/TryQuiet/monorepo/issues/536))
 7. **Account recovery:** owners must back up their data (e.g. by copying a folder, or someday with a wallet-style passphrase) and members request new accounts from owners.